LimeChain/HCS-Integration-Node/README.md

 As the business process and communication between two parties are likely to be sensitive in nature (or lead to losses if publicly available) several approach decisions are made:

 - The public ledger (HCS) is not the storage of documents nor the main communication layer.
 The ledger is an immutable trustless source of truth of what crypto-graphical proofs were stored and when.
 Milestones are recorded in the form of SHA-256 hashes and the necessary crypto-graphical key signatures (indicating milestone agreement)
-- The actual document transfer and following of business process logic happen inside the HCS Integration node.
+- The actual document transfer and following of business process logic happens inside the HCS Integration node.
 The HCS integration node has a p2p messaging component allowing both parties to communicate directly with each other.
 Every party also has its own storage system allowing for the party to store business process artifacts independently.

+# Business Overview
+## Benefits of synchronizing through HCSIN for the enterprises
+The communication process between two companies normally involves a lot of manual work, paper trail and requires placing a trust factor in one of the participants.
+Naturally, manual processes tend to be slow and error-prone.
+Synchronizing the internal systems of record for the companies allows for the following benefits to be achieved:
+### Instant following of business processes
+With such a synchronization in place employees of enterprise A are no longer required to perform additional actions apart from working in their own system of record (ERP).
+Without it, traditionally the employee needs to export the necessary business process artifacts (for example Purchase Order document) and send them through (normally) email.
+This introduces additional places for error and delays the business process execution and hinders automation.
+With HCSIN these delays can be eliminated and processes can be further automated.
+### Non-repudiation
+Having the HCSIN system in place ensures non-repudiation through cryptography.
+Agreeing and proving an agreement that certain business process was followed are now governed by cryptographic signatures.
+No longer can one of the parties claim that they have not agreed a certain terms or processes.
+With HCSIN will no longer need to spend countless hours searching for the root of misunderstanding.
+HCSIN - through Hedera Consensus Service - will be able to prove exactly, who, when and what was agreed.
+### Owning your data
+HCSIN puts the enterprise in complete control of their data.
+Unlike system of synchronization with a centralized element, all the data is transferred on a need-to-know basis - directly between the involved participants.
+Every enterprise runs and operates its own HCSIN and connects it to the necessary other parties.
+As HCSIN becomes part of the enterprise software system all the data is technically and logically contained and stored internally for the organisation.

+## Technical advancements made possible by HCS
+Hedera Consensus Service enables the HCSIN integration node to hold immutable proof of the business process milestones reached.
+HCS offers the unique blend of:
+- High network speed - very swift confirmation
+- Very low cost per transaction
+- Ability to write arbitrary data
+- Ability to prove the sequence of events

 # Architecture Overview